-What is Conjunctivitis, in layman's terms
+What is conjunctivitis in layman's terms?

-Conjunctivitis, also known as pink eye is an inflammation of the outermost layer of the white part of the eye and the inner surface of the eyelid.
+Conjunctivitis, also known as pink eye, is an inflammation of the outermost layer of the white part of the eye and the inner surface of the eyelid.
 Itching of the eye is more common in cases due to allergies.

 Viral conjunctivitis is an infection of the eye in which one or both eyes become red and uncomfortable.
 The condition is not normally serious and in most cases clears up without treatment.
 However, it is highly infectious and care needs to be taken to prevent others from becoming infected, for example by not sharing towels.

 How can I treat conjunctivitis?

-In a small number of cases, viral conjunctivitis can lead to the development of small opaque areas within the cornea (the clear window at the front of the eye), which can impact on vision.
+In a small number of cases, viral conjunctivitis can lead to the development of small opaque areas within the cornea (the clear window at the front of the eye), which can impact vision.
 In such cases, urgent referral to an ophthalmologist should be arranged.

 Acute bacterial conjunctivitis is an infection of the eye in which one or both eyes become red with associated discomfort.
-The condition is not normally serious, and in most cases clears up without treatment.
+The condition is not normally serious and in most cases clears up without treatment.

-Acute allergic conjunctivitis is an allergic reaction of the eyes, which causes a sudden swelling and redness of the eyelids and conjunctiva (the membrane covering the white of the eye), often associated with itching.
+This is an allergic reaction of the eyes which causes a sudden swelling and redness of the eyelids and conjunctiva (the membrane covering the white of the eye), often associated with itching.
 It usually occurs in predisposed individuals, typically following exposure to grass pollen or animal fur.